Rotlewi, Georg A2556–Rubinstein, Akiba26050–1D40Lodz1Lodz1907

 recapture on c4 without losing a tempo, but while this is a developing move,

-it will not prove useful, as Rubinstein will demonstrate.} {EXERCISE: What did
+it will not prove useful, as Rubinstein will demonstrate.
+EXERCISE: What did

-{A pawn sacrifice for the sake of accelerating Black's development – the
+Rubinstein play in this position to call 10 Qd2 into question?
+ANSWER: e7!
+A pawn sacrifice for the sake of accelerating Black's development – the

 imminent arrival of a black rook on d8 will be uncomfortable for the white

 What's the snag with 11 Bd3 - ?
-ANSWER:} dxc4 $1 {Unlike Black's king's bishop,
+ANSWER: dxc4!
+Unlike Black's king's bishop,

 White's will have spent two tempi recapturing the c-pawn, with the further

-snag, as will become apparent, that the queen is badly placed on d2.} 12.
-Bxc4
+snag, as will become apparent, that the queen is badly placed on d2.
+12.xc4 Black is slightly better. b5 13.d3 EXERCISE (easy): How should Black

-from the d8-rook and sooner or later will be forced to lose another tempo.} 14.
+from the d8-rook and sooner or later will be forced to lose another tempo.
+14.e2 QUESTION: White was already "playing with Black" - in a symmetrical

 position with Black to move – but now he will be two tempi down.
 Was 14 0-0

-better?} Bb7 15.
-O-O {EXERCISE: How can Black exploit his slight advantage in
+better? b7 15.0-0 EXERCISE: How can Black exploit his slight advantage in

 development?
-ANSWER:} Ne5 $1 $36 {[%mdl 2048] With the exchange of knights
+ANSWER: e5!
+With the exchange of knights

 White's castled position loses an important defender, and the two black